openstack-archive/tripleo-quickstart/README.rst

     bash <(curl -s https://raw.githubusercontent.com/trown/tripleo-quickstart/master/quickstart.sh) [release]

 The playbook will output a debug message at the end with instructions to access the deployed undercloud.
-If a release name is not given, ``liberty`` is used.
+If a release name is not given, ``mitaka`` is used.

 The install process is not run to completion so that it's easier to clean the